The great executive-employee disconnect

-The latest Future Forum Pulse, a quarterly survey of more than 10,000 knowledge workers around the world, reveals that executives’ preferences for returning to the office are threatening employee satisfaction and retention, particularly for women, working parents and people of colour:
+The latest Future Forum Pulse, a quarterly survey of more than 10,000 knowledge workers around the world, reveals that executives’ preference to return to the office is threatening employee satisfaction and retention, particularly for women, working parents and people of color:

 - The survey finds that of knowledge workers currently working remotely, executives are nearly three times more likely than non-executive employees to want to return to the office full-time.

-- Desire for flexible work policies is strongest among employees of colour.
+- Desire for flexible work policies is strongest among employees of color.
 The study shows promising but fragile improvement in employee experience scores for Black knowledge workers.

 - With 57% of global knowledge workers open to looking for a new job in the next year, companies that dismiss employee preferences risk losing top talent.